 | |||||||

 Presented here are numerous wiring diagrams and pictures of GEC Gecophones.
 As many of these GEC telephones have no part number on the base and no diagram pasted inside, you have to make up your mind which one relates to your telephone.
 Under each diagram are instructions on how to wire the telephone up for the UK Plug and Socket system.
 Click here for other companies that produced phones similar to the Gecophone and a description of the variants.
 The phones can sometimes be dated by reference to the information stamped on the capacitor - which is the oblong component on the base plate.
 The capacitors found on many Gecophones will most probably be marked similarly to some of the pictures below.
-Most of these telephones come in standard, but there are also tropicalised models.
+Most of these telephones come in standard form, but there are also tropicalised models.
 The main difference being the mesh over the ringer holes in the base plate and the chunky hook switch neck on the tropicalised models.
-The wiring diagram would the same for both types.
+As the differences are constructional the wiring diagram would be the same for both a standard and tropicalised telephone of the same type.
+C.B. telephones also share the same diagram as their automatic counterpart.
+The C.B. variant will have a wire link where the dial pulse springs connected, usually shown as a dotted line on diagrams.

 This telephone has a single capacitor, a bell and a 4 way terminal block mounted sideways on the base plate.
 The body of the phone has a 7 way terminal block and induction coil.
 The terminals are labelled with letters and numbers.
 The CB variant was supplied without a dial and terminals T and 1 would be linked.
 To convert to UK plug and socket use a BT line cord and wire as follows:-